 - 1. Review the Operator's Manual and all safety items before working with, maintaining or operating the Sprayer. - 2.
 Place all controls in neutral, stop the tractor engine, turn monitor off, set park brake, remove ignition key, wait for nozzles to stop spraying before servicing, adjusting, repairing or unplugging. - 3.
-Follow good shop practices: - 4.
-Before applying pressure to a hydraulic system, makkeepesehvioenapeanents are tight and that steel - clean and dry. - Be sure electrical outlets and tools are properly grounded. - Use adequate light for the job at lines, hoses and couplings are in good condition.
+Follow good shop practices: - Before applying pressure to a hydraulic system, make sure all components are tight and that steel lines, hoses and couplings are in good condition. - Keep service area clean and dry. - Be sure electrical outlets and tools are properly grounded. - Use adequate light for the job at